Add to Wishlist

 “Zen-ith of beauty and simplicity.”
 Shana Maria Verghis in The Pioneer (Delhi)

 “Sterling performances…..subtle humour.
 The dialogues are crisp and intertwined with Zen philosophy, like ‘ Empty the mind, but mind the empty’ or ‘ See rest in motion and motion in rest.’”
 Dr. P. V. Vaidyanathan in Life Positive

 “Vibrant and dynamic.
 Breathtaking martial arts.”
 The Times of India

 “A memorable experience for viewers.”
 The Tribune (Chandigarh)

-PARTAP SHARMA is a playwright, novelist [Days of the Turban] and author of four books for children.
+The late PARTAP SHARMA, known as the Voice of India, was a playwright, novelist [Days of the Turban] and author of four books for children.
 His best known plays, A Touch of Brightness, Begum Sumroo, Sammy! and Zen Katha, have been staged in various countries.
 His books have been published in India, England, USA, France, Denmark, Holland and Canada.
 As an actor, he has played the lead in five Hindi feature films and won the National Award in 1971 for his performance in Phir Bhi.
 He has also played the role of Nehru in the film Nehru: Jewel of India.
 In the year 2003, he spent three months in China to take part, again as Nehru, in an international film titled Chou-en-lai in Bandung.
 He has directed a number of documentary films, including a historical series for Channel Four Television, London, titled The Raj Though Indian Eyes.
 England's Museum of the British Empire & Commonwealth, in Bristol, now has a permanent section devoted to film clips and interviews titled The Partap Sharma Archive on the British Raj.
 His voice is well-known to cinema, TV and radio audiences as he is one of India's foremost commentators and narrators.